read our brew guides to perfect and master your home brewing skills.

 brewing in a CHEMEX gives an astounding difference in body, flavour and aftertaste.
 Using a pouring kettle and CHEMEX gives you a lot more control over the brewing process, and leaves you with a much cleaner, brighter end product.

-Invented in 2005 by Alan Adler, Aeropress is a brilliant single-cup brewer for anyone who likes a strong cup of coffee.
-It is a simple, effective design, celebrated for its inexpensive, durable and reliable qualities.
+Invented in 2005 by Alan Adler, the Aeropress is a brilliant single-cup brewer for anyone who likes a strong cup of coffee.
+It is a simple, effective design, celebrated for being inexpensive, durable and reliable.